Sir John Piers, 6th Baronet: The Cloncurry scandal

 Piers gained public notoriety after an 1807 "criminal conversation" trial.
 He was seen with Elizabeth Georgiana, Lady Cloncurry, the wife of an old school friend (and creditor), Lord Cloncurry, and it later emerged they had been conducting an affair.
 Moreover, it was established that Piers had seduced Lady Cloncurry as part of a bet: if he succeeded, a sum of money would be deposited in his bank account by a person whose identity was never revealed.
 The evidence included letters in which he addressed Lady Cloncurry, sensationally by the standards of the time, as his "beloved Eliza", and referred to her husband as a "poor tame wretch".

 Piers did not attend the trial, having fled to the Isle of Man, and Lord Cloncurry was awarded the enormous sum of £20,000 in damages, the joint largest recorded award ever in a criminal conversation case.
 Lady Cloncurry was sent home to her father, General Charles Morgan, and divorced by her husband in 1811 (each of them subsequently remarried).
-The scandal was of great interest to the media of the time, particularly in view of what were regarded as the "humorous" circumstances of the discovery.
+The scandal was of great interest to the media of the time, particularly in view of what was regarded as the "humorous" circumstances of the discovery.
 The "preoccupied" couple had been observed by an Italian mural-painter, Gaspare Gabrielli, who was working in the same room at the Cloncurrys' country house, Lyons Demesne, on a ladder.